Updated March 2023

 Depending on the size of your organization, your budget, your strategic planning timeline and how often you review your strategy, you may want to consider different options.
 For example, if you work in a fast paced technology industry where you are addressing your strategy on a daily basis, you may decide that your strategy facilitation it's best done in house.
 However, if you conduct a quarterly strategy review, you may want to hold offsite strategy meetings to encourage creativity and to have a change of scenery.
 Similarly, organizations who choose to update their strategy on a yearly basis may decide that a multi-day strategic planning retreat is the best fit for them.
 Many organizations find that using a facilitator can help you make the most of offsite strategy sessions.

 Are you having a strategy meeting soon?
 Get our free 2-Day strategic planning agenda.
 This will provide the framework and structure to help you set and reach your organization's goals.

 Why is strategic planning important?

 Strategic planning is important for a variety of reasons.
-Aligning your team, ensuring progress towards your vision, mission and goals, eliminating communication silos, addressing organizational change, understanding your market, industry, audiences and competitors, and analyzing and planning for best and worst case scenarios are some of the many reasons to regularly address your strategy.
+Aligning your team, ensuring progress towards your vision, mission and goals, eliminating communication silos, addressing organizational change, understanding your market, industry, audiences and competitors, and analyzing and planning for best and worst case scenarios (Scenario Planning) are some of the many reasons to regularly address your strategy.

 When should strategic planning be done?